-- 1. Floaters will be required to fill routes on a day to day basis as required. - 2.
-Assignments will be made by order of seniority, if practical, from the permanent full-time drivers that are available. - 3.
+1. Floaters will be required to fill routes on a day to day basis as required.

+- 2. Assignments will be made by order of seniority and taking into consideration a driver's assignment preference, if practical, from the permanent full-time drivers that are available. - 3.
 At the time that a two-person residential route is converted to an automated collection route, the individuals on the residential route will become floaters and will be eligible to bid on available routes when vacancies are available.